-Employee Assistance Employees who are eligible for a Participating Employer sponsored medical A consultant or independent contractor (or their employees) A Production Hire A Creative Services Production Hire A Project Hire Represented for collective bargaining with respect to the terms and conditions of employment with the Employer A nonresident alien with no United States source income.
+Employee Assistance Plan Employees who are eligible for a Participating Employer sponsored medical plan.
+A consultant or independent contractor (or their employees) A Production Hire A Creative Services Production Hire A Project Hire Represented for collective bargaining with respect to the terms and conditions of employment with the Employer A nonresident alien with no United States source income.
 An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program.
-An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; and/or eligible to participate in the guild's benefit plan(s), if any.
-This exclusion has some exceptions All applicable medical plan exclusions.
-Pian plan.
+An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; some exceptions All applicable medical plan exclusions.
 Business Travel Accident All full-time active employees, their spouse, domestic partner and dependent children (up to age 19 years or up to age 23 if a full-time student), who are traveling on the business of or at the expense of the Policyholder outside their country of residence or permanent assignment.
 A temporary employee A consultant or independent contractor (or their employees) Persons for whom coverage is prohibited under applicable law or who are not covered by comprehensive medical insurance which complies with legal and regulatory requirements in their country of permanent assignment will not be considered eligible for this policy.

-Benefit Eligibility Requirements Specific Exclusions Severance Pay Employees whose is with a participating Employer listed in Appendix A who are not union employees, and who are classified by the Employer as a Regular, full-time at -will employee (regularly scheduled to work at least 20 hours per week over a five-day work week for an indefinite period) working in the United States.; OR classified by the Employer as a Show Hire and employed by "B1 Employer" Employed pursuant to a Term Deal An intern A trainee A temporary employee A consultant A Show Hire (except as otherwise specifically provided under the Severance Pay Policy with respect to eligible employees of Sony Pictures Imageworks Inc.) A Production Hire A Creative Services Production Hire A Project Hire An employee whose conditions of employment are determined by a written contract Represented for collective bargaining with respect to the terms and conditions of the employee's employment with the Employer An onresident alien with no United States source income An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program An employee regularly based outside of the United States.
-This exclusion applies to all employees who are entitled to severance pay under the laws of any foreign jurisdiction, and to those employees regularly based abroad who are not eligible under foreign severance pay laws An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; and/or eligible to participate in the guild's benefit plan(s), if any.
-This exclusion has some exceptions.
+Benefit Eligibility Requirements Specific Exclusions Severance Pay Employees whose is with a participating Employer listed in Appendix A who are not union employees, and who are classified by the Employer as a Regular, full-time at -will employee (regularly scheduled to work at least 20 hours per week over a five-day work week for an indefinite period) working in the United States.; OR classified by the Employer as a Show Hire and employed by "B1 Employer" Employed pursuant to a Term Deal An intern A trainee A trainee A temporary employee A consultant A Show Hire (except as otherwise specifically provided under the Severance Pay Policy with respect to eligible employees of Sony Pictures Imageworks Inc.) A Production Hire A Creative Services Production Hire A Project Hire An employee whose conditions of employment are determined by a written contract Represented for collective bargaining with respect to the terms and conditions of the employee's employment with the Employer A nonresident alien with no United States source income An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program An employee regularly based outside of the United States.
+This exclusion applies to all employees who are entitled to severance pay under the laws of any foreign jurisdiction, and to those employees regularly based abroad who are not eligible under foreign severance pay laws An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; some exceptions.